yochaigal/cairn/wip/2e/dungeon-seeds.md

 ### Layout

 - Create multiple entrances and exits.
-Add meaningful information to doorways and exits to to help players avoid feeling railroaded.
+Add meaningful and obvious information to doorways and exits.
 - Offer multiple routes between rooms and incorporate loops, but avoid creating tree-like structures with unnecessary dead ends.
 - Design choke points and other tactical opportunities to allow for interesting combat tactics.
 - Provide hiding spots for the players to gather information discreetly and allows them to exploit a dungeon's geography.